ubergeekady/RealTimeFullTextSearch/README.md

 ## Querying

 1. On GET request, we first lookup the suffix array for matching words.
 So. "tr" will return "trump", "trust", "travel" as present in the article titles and bodies.
+Works for multi-word search strings.
-2. First lookup the titleIndex for the word and get the matching documents.
+2. First lookup the titleIndex for the word/words and get the matching documents.
-3.
+3. Then lookup the bodyIndex for the word/words and get the matching documents.
+4. Merge search results.
+5. Return JSON